West Ham UNITED Supporters' Club

 Runner-up - Jermain Defoe

-2002 - Sebastian Schemmel
+2002 - Sebastien Schemmel

 The previously unheralded French full-back won the HOTY award in his first season at the Club with a string of high energy performances up and down the wing following his move from Metz.